 Finally, brush on setting powder.
 This will help lock everything in and prevent your foundation or concealer from cracking later in the day.
 To keep the all-natural makeup look, avoid using mineral powders as it will cake up if applied over foundation and leave you asking how to get rid of acne for all the clogged pores you will get.
 Your best bet is a loose, translucent powder as this won’t change the color of your foundation using a flat-shaped brush.
 If you want a slightly more polished look, try a pressed powder and apply it with a buffing motion.

-How to Do Makeup Hack #1: Brush your setting powder on while your foundation is still wet, to lock in the foundation and help it stay on longer.
+How to do Makeup Step by Step #1: Brush your setting powder on while your foundation is still wet, to lock in the foundation and help it stay on longer.

 Facial Features 101